Shimoda, Shizuoka: Highway

 Ferry service is available to Niijima and Shikinejima in the Izu Islands.
 There used to be a ferry service from Shimoda to Shimizu, Shizuoka; however, it is no longer in operation.

 Local attractions

 Apart from its role in the opening of Japan, Shimoda is famous for its hot spring resorts and beaches.
 Tatadohama, Ohama and Iritahama beaches attract many tourists in summer and are popular surfing spots year round, and Iritahama has been voted most beautiful Japanese beach a number of years.

 Shimoda is also a setting for much of Yasunari Kawabata's famous short story The Dancing Girl of Izu.

-Shimoda is the real-world inspiration for Pallet Town in the Pokémon video game and anime series.

-Shimoda is the town where the 2012 anime Natsuiro Kiseki unfolds.

 Museums in the area include the Uehara Museum of Modern Art.